 High brightness in TCF and ECF pulps can be achieved by using PERACLEAN® in a post-bleaching stage.
 Advantages of post-bleaching with PERACLEAN® are:

-- higher brightness
+- Higher brightness

-- good brightness stability and no yellowing
+- Good brightness stability and no yellowing

-- cleaner pulp
+- Cleaner pulp

-- lower consumption of other biocides
+- Lower consumption of other biocides

-- stand-by solution with limited investment costs
+- Stand-by solution with limited investment costs

-n many mills there is a need to disinfect the water system to prevent microbial contamination of fibrous material in the circulating water.
+In many mills there is a need to disinfect the water system to prevent microbial contamination of fibrous material in the circulating water.
 Polysaccharides, which are leached from the pulp, act as nutrients for microbial growth and result in formations of microbial or semi-chemical slimes.
 These cause critical failures in papermaking and reduction in the quality of paper, resulting in overall losses.